beaurancourt/blog/markdown/rewriting-isfjall.md

 Here's what we know:

 + It's October 1st, 965 FN
-+ It's Remembrance Day (viking halloween; awesome!)
++ It's Remembrance Day (viking Halloween; awesome!)
 + Isfjall's population is big in the summer, small in the winter, so folks ought to be leaving
 + Most folks (and goods) travel by boat down the river
 + It's cold
 + The mountain is situated right next to Einmannafjall HOJ:3
-+ the town has multiple rings HOJ:3 (sort of like paris)
++ the town has multiple rings HOJ:3 (sort of like Paris)
-+ Lake Odin is deep and has myterious stuff in it.
++ Lake Odin is deep and has mysterious stuff in it.
 + The docks are impressive

 So how about: